Trekking Oldonyo Lengai during Safari

 Day 3: Machame Camp to Shira Camp (Full Board)

-A shorter day climbing up a steep ridge to reach a small semicircular cliff known as Picnic site, and continue up a gentler ascent through the lower alpine moorland, which is known for beautiful wild alpine flowers.
+A shorter day climbing up a steep ridge to reach a small semicircular cliff known as Picnic site, and continue up a gentler ascent through the lower alpine moorland, which is known for beautiful wild alpine flowers on your Kilimanjaro Machame Route 6 days adventure.
 The most spectacular views of Kibo peak can be seen from Shira Camp.

 Machame Camp to Shira Camp (3,840m); 4-6 hours walking.